 This award was established in loving memory of Dr. Artemis Diamantouros by her family, friends and colleagues.
 Over an academic and professional career that spanned more than 20 years at the University of Toronto and Sunnybrook Health Sciences Centre, Artemis provided leadership and mentoring to countless students and pharmacists through her teaching, preceptorship, and participation on professional committees.
 Her research in continuing professional education, pharmacy practice, knowledge translation, and her volunteership in various professional organizations fostered expanded pharmacy practice, improved patient care, and intraprofessional collaboration.
 In addition to her professional achievements, Artemis' greatest attributes were her ability to motivate and inspire colleagues and mentor students to go above and beyond the call of duty.
-Her compassion and personal warmth towards her patients, co-workers, and students made her someone to aspire to be professionally and personally.
-The Artemis Diamantouros Memorial Award will be given to to a student in Year 2, 3 or 4 of the undergraduate program who demonstrates outstanding leadership contributions to the pharmacy profession and inspires others to do the same.
+Her compassion and personally.
+The Artemis Diamantouros Memorial Award will be given to a student in Year 2, 3 or 4 of the undergraduate program who demonstrates outstanding leadership contributions to the pharmacy profession and inspires others to do the same.
 The recipient must have achieved a minimum academic standing of Second Class Honours (if enrolled in Years 2 or 3) or at least a Pass standing in all courses (if enrolled in Year 4).
 The recipient must also be eligible for financial assistance.
 No student may be the recipient of this award more than once.
 The award will not be given if a suitable candidate is not identified.